EitanBeCe/food-cart/README.md

-- A side project created for ordering food from menu, adding it to the cart.
+- A side project created for ordering food from a menu, adding it to the cart.
 Food in menu comes from FirebaseAPI (with Fetch API), user's orders are also sent there.
-After ordering the user should fill Form with validadion.
-Cart and Form are in a Modal window.
+To make an order a user should fill a Form with validadion.
+Cart and Form are opening in a Modal window.

 - Written on React.js.
-- Hooks: useState, useEffect, useContext, useReducer, useRef, forwardRef, useImperative, ReactDOM.createPortal...
+- Hooks: useState, useEffect, useContext, useReducer, useRef, forwardRef, ReactDOM.createPortal...
+- Responsive Template.

 - Basic form validation with refs.
-Without onChange onBlur value, check for touching an input, or useForm hook.
-- I did it in other project (https://github.com/EitanBeCe/react-forms) and here just kept it simplier.
+Without onChange onBlur value, checks for touching an input, or useForm hook.
+(I did it in other project https://github.com/EitanBeCe/react-forms and here just kept it simplier)
-- Here I didn't use useHttp Custom Hook.
-To write here everything again.
-- I also didn't imlplement the error state.
-- I did it in other projects, for example (https://github.com/EitanBeCe/custom-hook2/blob/master/src/components/hooks/use-http.js).

 # Getting Started with Create React App